Core paths and public rights of way are important and safeguarded by legislation

 Current Stopping up and Diversion orders

-There are no current applications.
+There are no current orders outstanding.

 Confirmed orders